drsanti/INC691-2019/README.md

 //!!
 Apply local force to the center of the target body function addLocalForce( forceVector,  forceScale) {
     var targetPoint = new Engine.Vec3(0, 0, 0); ///!!
 Origin of the target

     //!!
-Apply the scaled local force vector to the target (origin of the target) targetBody.applyLocalForce( forceVector.mult(forceScale), targetPoint );
+Apply the scaled local force vector to the target targetBody.applyLocalForce( forceVector.mult(forceScale), targetPoint );
 }

 //!!
 Apply local impulse to the center of the target body function addLocalImpulse( impulseVector,  impulseScale) {
     var targetPoint = new Engine.Vec3(0, 0, 0); //!!
 Origin of the target

     //!!
-Apply the scaled local impulse vector to the target (origin of the target) targetBody.applyLocalImpulse( impulseVector.mult(impulseScale), targetPoint );
+Apply the scaled local impulse vector to the target targetBody.applyLocalImpulse( impulseVector.mult(impulseScale), targetPoint );
 }

 //!!
-Local Force and Local Impulae scales const LOCAL_FORCE_SCALE   = 20;     //!!
-Force scale
+Local Force and Local Impulae scales const LOCAL_FORCE_SCALE   = 20;
-const LOCAL_IMPULSE_SCALE = 1;      //!!
-Impulse scale
+const LOCAL_IMPULSE_SCALE = 1;

 //!!
 Engine callback function
 function callback( args ) {

-    if( !targetBody ) return;       //!!
-If the targetMesh is not defined, do nothing
+    if( !targetBody ) return;

     //!!
     //!!
 Local Force